mprinc/vuejs.org/src/v2/guide/components.md

 A component can have as many props as you'd like and by default, any value can be passed to any prop.
 In the template above, you'll see that we can access this value on the component instance, just like with `data`.

-Once a prop is registered, you can pass data to it as a custom attribute, like this:
+Once a prop is registered, you can <span class='definition'>pass data to it as a custom attribute</span>, like this:

 ```html
 <blog-post title="My journey with Vue"></blog-post>